 So, it’s better for you to use a dimensional reduction technique before you feed data to your model.
 For instance, you can use principal component analysis (PCA) to reduce the dimensions.
 PCA can bring down from thousands if not millions, of features to a few hundred variables without losing much information.

 Machine learning started to leap a decade ago.
 But as more companies adopt AI solutions, we have realized many issues that are not straightforward.
 One of the key challenges here is to build responsible AI.
 That is making more responsible machine learning modes.

 AI bias can lead to severe consequences.
 For instance, you developed an ML model to detect a medical condition.
 You trained the model with a dataset dominated by college students.
 But when you have deployed it in production, many older adults might go without a diagnosis.

 Responsible AI is challenging, as they are often invisible during development.
 Until some users start experiencing unfair treatment, most ethical issues are uncovered.
-It takes work to define what's right in a different context.
-One user may find your predictions entirely fair, while the other feel discriminated against.
+It takes work to define what’s right in a different context.
+One user may find your predictions entirely fair, while the other feels discriminated against.

 But the reason for almost all AI bias is the bias in the training data.
 The model learns from what you feed.
 It’s crucial to ensure that the input data is free from known biases.

 A particularly vulnerable area is model retraining.
 As with many production deployments, the risk is several times higher when this process is automated.

 But ML engineers must ensure that any previously identified biases are correctly handled.
 It must happen at every stage of an ML project life cycle.